Implicit Methods for Equation-Free Analysis: Convergence Results and Analysis of Emergent Waves in Microscopic Traffic Models: Convergence of equation-free analysis

 \section{Convergence of equation-free analysis}

 This section gives a detailed discussion of the convergence results of the methods sketched in Section \ref{sec:implicit}.
-Sections \ref{sec:model} and \ref{sec:eqfree} study the OV model for traffic flow as an example of the results in Section \ref{sec:implicit}.
+Sections \ref{sec:model} and \ref{sec:eqfree} study the optimal velocity model for traffic flow as an application of implicit equation-free analysis.

-We formulate all assumptions on $\restrict$, $\lift$ and $M_\epsilon$ for the singular perturbation parameter $\epsilon$ at $\epsilon=0$, even though it is typically difficult to vary $\epsilon$ in complex model simulations.
-However, stating the conditions at $\epsilon=0$ guarantees that they are uniformly satisfied for all sufficiently small $\epsilon$, which is the range of parameters for which the statements of this section are valid (cf. \cite{Fenichel1979}).
+We formulate all assumptions on $\restrict$, $\lift$, and $M_\epsilon$ for the singular perturbation parameter $\epsilon$ at $\epsilon=0$, even though it is typically difficult to vary $\epsilon$ in complex model simulations.
+However, stating the conditions at $\epsilon=0$ ensures that they are uniformly satisfied for all sufficiently small $\epsilon$, which is the range of parameters for which the statements of this section are valid (cf. \cite{Fenichel1979}).
 Throughout this section various constants will appear in front of exponentially growing or decaying quantities.
-As the concrete values of these constants do not play a role we will use the same variable name $C$ on all occasions without meaning them to be the same.
+As the concrete values of these constants do not play a role, we will use the same variable name $C$ on all occasions without meaning them to be the same.
 We will state which quantities the constant $C$ depends on whenever we use exponential estimates.

+The notation $\partial_k^j$ refers to the $j$th derivative with respect to the $k$th argument.
+For example, $\partial_2^jM_\epsilon$ refers to the $j$th-order partial derivative of the flow $M_\epsilon$ with respect to its second argument (the starting point), and the zeroth derivative refers to the value of flow $M_\epsilon(t;\cdot)$ itself.